aroemers/mount-lite/README.md

 ### Bindings

 It is generally best to define the `defstate`s in application namespaces, not in the more general (library) namespaces.
-This is because the `:start` and `:stop` expressions are tightly coupled to their surroundings, including references to other states.
+This is because the `:start` and `:stop` expressions are tightly coupled to their environment, including references to other states.
 This is fine though, as you as the application writer have full control over your states, and resources should be at the periphery of the application anyway.

-Yet, in the rare situations where you need a looser coupling between the `:start`/`:stop` expressions and their surroundings, mount-lite has a unique feature called bindings.
+Yet, in the rare situations where you need a looser coupling between the `:start`/`:stop` expressions and their environment, mount-lite has a unique feature called bindings.
 When defining a `defstate`, one can optionally supply a `:bindings` vector, next to the `:start` and `:stop` expressions.
 This vector declares the bindings that can be used by the `:start`/`:stop` expressions, and their defaults.
 For example:

 ```clj
 (defstate incrementer